Title 16 of the Vermont Statutes, Chapter 3, the Vermont State Board of Education is

 learner with support from educators, families and the

-To meet its objective of enabling all Vermont students to reach their full potential and become engaged, contributing members of society, the Vermont State Board of Education has adopted its priorities for the 2013-14 year.
-The Board believes this objective be achieved through providing equitable high quality learning opportunities to all children, delivered within a flexible and personalized
+To meet its objective of enabling all Vermont students to reach their full potential and become engaged, contributing members of society, the Board of Education has adopted its priorities for the 2013-14 year.
+The Board believes this objective can be achieved through providing equitable, high quality learning opportunities to all children delivered within a flexible and personalized

-The Board consists of eleven members, nine voting members and two non-voting member appointed by the Governor with the advice and consent of the Senate.
-One voting member is a Vermont high school student.
-One non-voting member is a Vermont high school student who is a junior member and will move into the voting student member slot the following year.
+The Board consists of eleven members (nine voting members and two non-voting members) appointed by the Governor with the advice and consent of the Senate.
+Two of the Board members are Vermont high school students; One is a voting member, and the other is not.
+Students are appointed to a two-year term, upon the second year of service the student becomes a voting member.
 The other non-voting member is the Secretary of Education.